-Family Immigration And I-601A Provisional Waivers
+Family Immigration and I-601A Provisional Waivers

-A 2013 rule change means that today, individuals who demonstrate the hardship requirement can apply for a provisional waiver while in the U.S. Once the provisional waiver is granted, an individual must then leave the U.S. to complete the consulate interview.
+A 2013 rule change means that today, individuals who demonstrate the hardship requirement can apply for a provisional waiver while in the U.S. Once the provisional waiver is granted, an individual must then leave the U.S. to complete the consular interview.

-Learn More About Your Immigration Options
+Learn More About your Immigration Options

 To learn more about I-601A provisional waivers and your options, call an immigration lawyer at our Oakland law firm at 510-433-1900 or contact us online.
 We represent clients throughout California and the country who are in need of immigration advice and legal representation.